 The defensive wall was reinforced with seven semi-circular towers, open from the town side and one cylindrical, closed, in the north-west corner.
 The towers were originally equipped with removable, wooden bridges to enable the wall fragments to be cut off from the attackers.
 They were fully extended in front of the face of the defensive walls, with good conditions for side firing of the threatened curtains.
 They were topped with battlement and an open, not roofed combat storey, access to which led through stone stairs from the level of the wall-walk of the walls’ curtains.

 Two gates led to the city: the western one called Golden or Water Gate and the eastern one called the Great or Exchequer Gate.
 Both consisted of double, half-round towers protecting the passage between them.
-Originally it were closed with portcullis and doors, the eastern gate was additionally secured with a drawbridge and a foregate.
+Originally it were closed with portcullis and doors, the eastern gate was additionally secured with a drawbridge and a battlemented foregate.
 The eastern gate has been housing rooms for officials since its inception.
-First, the royal exchequer room was arranged there, then the town hall and then the guild house.
+First, the royal exchequer room was arranged there, later, in early modern times the town hall and then the guild house.
 In front of foregate, at which fees were charged to merchants, a stone, five-span bridge was placed over the river in 1301.
 In addition, in the south-eastern part of the perimeter, in the curtain between the North-East Tower of the castle and the town tower, there was a smaller wicket called Green.
 The second postern gate, until the church was built, functioned on the north-west side, later its portal was built into the nave of the temple.
 The third postern gate was at the castle on the south-west side of the town walls.
 Probably originally it was supposed to be a more developed water gate, used to supply the castle directly by boats through the wickets in the Well and Eagle towers.